 |

-I started out in February 2000 by documenting the compression format for the GFX and building the necessary decompression and recompression tools.
+I began looking into making an editor for SMW shortly after releasing the SoM VWF patch, mostly on a whim to see how hard it would be.
+I started out in February 2000 by figuring out the compression format for the graphics and building the necessary decompression and recompression tools.
 I went on to decode the level layout data, which required disassembling a fair portion of the ROM's ASM code.
 Then I reused the old GUI for the unfinished prototype of the Sailor Moon Map Editor to begin constructing the level editor.
 I implemented the drag/drop support I had originally planned for SMRPG's editor, and rewrote the GFX routines to handle Mario World's format.
 This was done sometime in mid-summer.

-I then began implementing an "Add Object" GUI, without which editing Mario Levels would become an exercise in extreme tediousness.
+Then came implementing an "Add Object" GUI, without which editing Mario Levels would become an exercise in extreme tediousness.
 I also created the MWL format, put in layer 2 support, and added a bunch of other dialogs and what-nots that were essential to changing the properties of a level.
 Which was finished sometime in mid-August.

 By then of course I was horrified by the sheer amount of time it had taken to build the silly program, but I was more horrified still to realize that the whole thing would be a waste if I didn't put in the sprite support to finish it off.
 So I put in sprite support, as well as an "Add Sprites" GUI and a couple small ASM ROM modifications.
 I quickly wrapped up most of the loose ends by early September.

 By the end of 2001, the overworld editor had full layer 1 support, making it possible to redesign the level layout and overworld paths of SMW.
 In early 2002, text editing for the overworld level names, the castle event sequences, and the message boxes had also been implemented.
-But by mid-2002, Lunar Magic's development finally began winding down.
+But by mid-2002, Lunar Magic's development finally began slowing down.

 |